Solar roof Barneveld concrete plant

 Solar panels with a total energy production of 305 kWp will be installed on the roof of the concrete plant in Barneveld.
 The generated energy of the panels will cover a big part of the company's energy needs and will be used entirely for the company’s own consumption.
 The surplus of renewable solar energy during the daytime will be stored in special batteries that can be used when the energy consumption of the plant is high early in the morning when concrete production starts.
 With this project, we are working towards a fully off-grid solution.

 Energy for private consumption

-Phase 2 will start in 2022: In this phase additional solar panels with an energy production of 167 kWp will be installed on the roof of the concrete plant.
+Additional solar panels with an energy production of 167 kWp will be installed on the roof of the concrete plant.
 The total energy that’s being generated with the panels installed in both phases will cover around 90% of the company’s energy needs.

 A 4.2 MW solar park on an old waste dumpsite whereby 100% of the produced energy will be used for sustainable sand extraction.

 By using batteries, we work towards a fully off-grid solution whereby 100% of the generated energy is consumed by the concrete plant itself.